HUSTOROP/Hust-WiSED/README.md

   --device cpu --seed 0
 ```

-New artifacts are written to `outputs/`, which is intentionally excluded from
-version control.
-Source data for the manuscript figures are in the companion
-repository under `figure_data/`.

 ## Data provenance

 The SOC-EIS validation uses the public dataset of Mustafa *et al.* from Mendeley